DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/Presentations/Create A Plugin.md

 --

 ## Prepare the Project
-Step 5 of 8
+Step 5 of 9

 Open project in Unity

 --

 ## Prepare the Project
-Step 6 of 8
+Step 6 of 9

 Install Cinemachine

 --

 ## Prepare the Project
-Step 7 of 8
+Step 7 of 9

 Install Post Processing 2

 --

 ## Prepare the Project
-Step 8 of 8
+Step 8 of 9

-Create and open a new Scene called "Digitial Painting"
+Create and open a new Scene called "Demo"
+(or similar)

+--

+## Create Digital Painting Data Directory
+Step 9 of 9

+Create a folder `Digital Painting Data` in your plugin root.

+We won't be putting anything in here just yet.

 ---